 GeneCards Summary for FLT3 Gene

 FLT3 (Fms Related Tyrosine Kinase 3) is a Protein Coding gene.
-Diseases associated with FLT3 include Leukemia, Acute Lymphoblastic and Leukemia, Acute Myeloid.
-Among its related pathways are GPCR Pathway and Innate Immune System.
-GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
-An important paralog of this gene is PDGFRA.
+Diseases associated with FLT3 include Leukemia, Acute Myeloid and Acute Myeloblastic Leukemia Without Maturation.
+Among its related pathways are Cytokine Signaling in Immune system and Actin Nucleation by ARP-WASP Complex.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
+An important paralog of this gene is CSF1R.

 Tyrosine-protein kinase that acts as cell-surface receptor for the cytokine FLT3LG and regulates differentiation, proliferation and survival of hematopoietic progenitor cells and of dendritic cells.
 Promotes phosphorylation of SHC1 and AKT1, and activation of the downstream effector MTOR.
 Promotes activation of RAS signaling and phosphorylation of downstream kinases, including MAPK1/ERK2 and/or MAPK3/ERK1.
 Promotes phosphorylation of FES, FER, PTPN6/SHP, PTPN11/SHP-2, PLCG1, and STAT5A and/or STAT5B.
 Activation of wild-type FLT3 causes only marginal activation of STAT5A or STAT5B.
 Mutations that cause constitutive kinase activity promote cell proliferation and resistance to apoptosis via the activation of multiple signaling pathways.